lapalme/pyrealb/docs/Hacking-pyrealb.md

 #  Modifying an expression

 Before the final realization, an expression can be modified by adding or removing parts of it.
-This useful iwhen not all arguments to a phrase are known before starting to build it.
+This useful when not all arguments to a phrase are known before starting to build it.
 For example, its subject and verb can be determined in one part of a program, but its complements only specified later.
 Coordinated constituents are often built incrementally.

 To account for this possibility, `pyrealb` allows adding a new `Constituent` to an existing `Phrase` or a new `Dependent` to another `Dependent` at a given position within its children.
 It is also possible to remove a `Constituent`, although this is most often used internally during the realization process.